Rough and Rowdy Ways Tour Finale II: The Arrangements

 Watching the River Flow

-“Watching the River Flow” has begun almost every night of the Rough and Rowdy Ways Tour (it was skipped a few times in Chicago when he opened with “Born in Chicago”—we’ll get to that in part three’s covers recap).
+“Watching the River Flow” began almost every night of the Rough and Rowdy Ways Tour before the final leg (it was skipped a few times in Chicago when he opened with “Born in Chicago”—we’ll get to that in part three’s covers recap).
 Roughly 200 times.
 For all those performances, it hasn’t had as many different arrangements as some of the other songs.
 It was often more of a warmup song, where Bob and the band got their groove going.
 The vocals were sometimes rough, and early on there was some weird problem where he kept singing into a microphone that wasn’t turned on.
 Generally one of the least interesting songs of the night.

 But there are a couple notable exceptions.